We’ve simplified this site as best we can, but if you get stuck, this jargon buster should help explain the most commonly used terms.

 If you die leaving untouched pension savings that exceed the Lifetime Allowance – and they have not already been assessed against it – then your nominated beneficiary will be liable for the extra charges on the amount that exceeds the Lifetime Allowance.

-This is a regular payment from the Government that is paid to men at 65 and women between 60 and 65.
+This is a regular payment from the Government that is paid when you reach State Pension Age.
 The amount payable depends on when you retire and the number of years of qualifying National Insurance Contributions (NICs) you have paid or been credited.